The Pedal Steel & Ralph Mooney

 Steel TO PEDAL STEEL

-The pedal steel guitar started life (without its pedals) in Hawaiian music.
+The pedal steel guitar started life (without its pedals) in Hawaii.
 In 1889 Joseph Kekuku took a metal bolt he found along the railroad tracks in Honolulu and slid it along the strings of his Spanish guitar.
-He knew he had a sound that was different.
-He then created a new style of guitar, the lap steel guitar (aka the Hawaiian guitar), which was designed to be laid across the performer’s lap.
+He knew he had a sound that was different, a sound that would go on to influence both Black blues music and white country music.
+Kekuku created a new style of guitar, the lap steel guitar (aka the Hawaiian guitar), which was designed to be laid across the performer’s lap.
 By the 1930s these were electrified and they got setup with legs to get them off the musician’s lap.
-Eventually these instruments found their way into western swing.

 A short history of Joseph Kekuku and the lap steel guitar.